 Transparency and openness.

-All materials, data, and code are openly available at https://osf.io/3hkre/.
+All materials, data (raw and processed), and code are openly available at https://osf.io/3hkre/.
 This link also contains the pre-registration plan and documented amendments.
 Sample size was determined by the availability of relevant records.
 All code (including the script used to generate a computationally reproducible manuscript) has been checked for reproducibility.
 Ethics approval was not requested because no new data were collected.

 Results